CloudConfusion/cloudconfusion.github.io/_posts/2017-08-12-make-a-domain-on-your-laptop-in-1-script-part-1.markdown

 ## That‘s pretty cool, you‘re v handsome.

-Thanks ! ┬áHelp me test it ? make it better?
+Thanks !
+Help me test it ? make it better?

 ## Do I need any stuff?